gaehlerm/SoftwareEngineering/README.md

 I can only provide you with some general rules of thumb, and you will have to determine how to apply them yourself.
 This will take practice, and it is preferable to work together with a more experienced coworker who can assist you in case you have any questions.
 This book is a collection of recommendations.
 But ultimately, you will need to learn how to apply the recommendations given here on your own.

--# Chapter 1: First things first
+-# Chapter 1: Fundamentals of Software Engineering

-# 6. Software Engineering
+# 6. The Life of a Software Engineer

 "If I had an hour to solve a problem, I'd spend 55 minutes thinking about the problem and 5 minutes thinking about solutions." – Albert Einstein

-// volker: first the rule and then the explanations, maybe also the list first don't use politicians as an example, rather use Harry Potter (easy to understand, yet good story)

-## The Life of a Software Engineer

 I understand that you want me to begin and provide you with some sophisticated code examples.
 And I'm sorry to inform you that this is not happening.
 We don't even know yet what this book should be about.
 Of course, you want to become a great software engineer, get a job at Google, earn a lot of money, and live a happy life.
 But this is not how it works.
 We first have to sit down and analyze the situation.